firefly-oss/lib-idp/README.md

-# Firefly OpenCore Banking Platform - IDP Adapter Library
+# Firefly OpenCore Banking Platform - IDP Library

 A small, provider-agnostic interface to standardize Identity Provider (IdP) operations across platforms such as Keycloak, AWS Cognito, Okta, Auth0, and others.
 It exposes a consistent, reactive API so your application code remains clean and portable, while concrete implementations translate calls into provider‑specific requests.